This holiday brunch tablescape has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 I also made sugar-free, grain-free muffins (with almond and coconut flours, plus homemade applesauce as the sweetener) and protein-packed, cottage cheese pancakes.
 Healthy food can be delicious too – and cute, with the help of polka dot muffin liners and a sprinkling of shredded coconut.

-To complete my brunch decor, I dried slices of orange in the oven on low heat for an afternoon and hung them in the window from a tension rod – they looked like stained glass, so pretty!
+To complete my holiday brunch tablescape, I dried slices of orange in the oven on low heat for an afternoon and hung them in the window from a tension rod – they looked like stained glass, so pretty!
 As an added bonus, the house smelled delicious for days.

 With the decor and menu completed, I mixed up an easy drink recipe featuring Emergen-C, to help sneak in some vitamins during the busy holiday season.
 Frankly, it is delicious on its own (and I love the effervescence), but I added a few fresh ingredients for fun!